dof-dss/corp-lite/README.md

   Can not delete the default language

+This is happeneing because the uuid for english language in the database does not match the uuid in config, so Drupal thinks that you are changing the language.
 Using nisra as the example again, in this case you should look in the project/config/nisra/config/language.entity.en.yml file and copy the uuid from it (for nisra, this is 'e806eadb-5d8c-4d2e-91f2-24413feda85f').